 - Add on a day in Chelsea (post here), which would cover taking to the water on a Lady Liberty Cruise for some great shots of the statue, grabbing brunch, exploring Chelsea Market, walking the High Line, and visiting Chelsea Piers.

-- Add on a laid back day in the Lower East Side (post coming soon), which would absorb more of New York’s culture by exploring its history of immigration at the Tenement Museum, and browsing China Town, Little Italy and other New York icons like Katz’s deli.
+- Add on a laid back day in the Lower East Side (post here), which would absorb more of New York’s culture by exploring its history of immigration at the Tenement Museum, and browsing China Town, Little Italy and other New York icons like Katz’s deli.

 - Add on a day exploring some of the amazing museums New York has to offer (post coming soon) – from art, to history, to culture – this city has them all.
 A lot of these museums are on ‘Museum Mile’ in Uptown, so can also be combined with a more leisurely few hours in Central Park taking in more activities there.